CLICK HERE FOR WRITING WORKSHOP REGISTRATION

 Upcoming Speakers for 2025:

 October 25: Diane Murphy is an artist known for her botanical art, particularly her focus on the structure, growth, and seasonal changes in nature.
 She has exhibited widely, including winning the Nebraska State Arboretum Botanical Competition in 1999 and 2000.
-She will talk with us about a Japanese art process.
+She will talk with us following lunch about a fascinating Japanese art process.
 PLEASE NOTE BELOW A CHANGE OF VENUE.

 Poetry is one of the original forms of storytelling, with traditions going back thousands of years.
+In this workshop for PROSE or POETRY, we'll stress:

 • *How to create emotional impact through imagery and metaphor.